maitrikjpatel/DevNotes/React.md

   - JSX is a syntax extension for JavaScript.
 It was written to be used with React.
 JSX code looks a lot like HTML.
   - There's a rule that we haven't mentioned: a JSX expression must have exactly one outermost element.
   - class become className
   - you have to include the slash in end of tag.
-If you write a self-closing tag in JSX and forget the slash, you will raise an error.<br>
+If you write a self-closing tag in JSX and forget the slash, you will raise an error.

   - Wrapping your code in curly braces between JSX tags, treat it like ordinary JavaScript and not like JSX.